MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/well-architected-framework.md

 ---
 title: The Azure Well-Architected Framework for HPC
-description: Use the Azure Well-Architected Framework architecture principles to design and optimize workloads running in your HPC scenario.
+description: Learn how to use the Azure Well-Architected Framework architecture principles to design and optimize workloads running in your high-performance computing (HPC) scenario.
 author: Rajani-Janaki-Ram
 ms.author: rajanaki
 ms.date: 10/11/2022